Is Gas Heating Right for Your Patio?

-Patio heaters have been around for a number of years, although, they were more likely to be spotted at swanky bars and restaurants.
-However, thanks to the recent drop in price of these kinds of heaters, more and more people are now thinking about installing them in their own gardens.
+Patio heaters have been around for several years, although, they were more likely to be spotted at swanky bars and restaurants.
+However, thanks to the recent drop in the price of these kinds of heaters, more and more people are now thinking about installing them in their gardens.

 Patio heaters work by heating radiantly and they heat the objects close to them, rather than by heating the surrounding air, so less energy is wasted.

-The most popular style of patio heater, is the tall free standing variety, although, there are now several smaller models available that are small enough to fit on a table top.
+The most popular style of a patio heater, is the tall free standing variety, although, there are now several smaller models available that are small enough to fit on a tabletop.
 These smaller units are powered by smaller propane gas cylinders rather than the larger cylinders or gas line dependent bigger models.

 Of course, because they are smaller, these heaters will not radiate as much heat as their bigger counterparts, however, they are ideal for heating smaller areas.

 For the most part, patio heaters make use of what is known as a “parabolic reflector”.
 This is a piece of kit that helps to concentrate the heat given off by the element to a specific area, although you can further focus the heat by making use of an additional reflector, allowing you to direct the heat to where you need it.